Bhindi Bhaji Recipe

 Bhindi Bhaji (Bhendi Chi Bhaji) is a traditional Maharashtrian-style okra stir fry.
 This easy and simple Indian dry vegetable recipe (sabji) is made by stir-frying okra with garlic, onion, tomatoes, and a few everyday spice powders.

 Okra is made in many different ways in India, but this Maharashtrian style is my new favorite.
-It is light on the stomach and gets ready in under 30 mins (including the prep).
+It is light on the stomach and gets ready in under 30 minutes (including the prep).

-This bhindi bhaji recipe is vegan and gluten-free and you can easily double or triple it.
+This bhindi bhaji recipe is vegan and gluten-free, and you can easily double or triple it.

 Ingredients

-Others – You will also need brown mustard seeds, cumin seeds, garlic, red onions, tomatoes, salt, and cilantro (fresh coriander leaves ) to make this Maharashtrian style bhindi sabzi.
+Others – You will also need brown mustard seeds, cumin seeds, garlic, red onions, tomatoes, salt, and cilantro (fresh coriander leaves ) to make this Maharashtrian-style bhindi sabzi.

-How To Make Bhindi Bhaji
+How To Make Bhindi Bhaji Recipe – Step By Step

-Once the oil is hot, add 1 teaspoon brown mustard seeds and 1 teaspoon cumin seeds and let them crackle for 3-4 seconds.
+Step 6: Once the oil is hot, add 1 teaspoon brown mustard seeds and 1 teaspoon cumin seeds and let them crackle for 3-4 seconds.

 - 1 teaspoon salt